 - Sort of in Stand Up Guys where former bank robbers Walken, Pacino and Arkin meet up after 28 years and keep telling each other "It's just like the old days", while Pacino adds "It's better" because they appreciate it more now.
 Though they didn't get together to pull another job they do find a couple of missions as the film progresses.

 - The World's End: This is said nearly word for word when Gary is gathering everyone up.

 - Anchorman 2: The Legend Continues: Ron Burgundy has to put his old crew back together after being offered a job at a 24 hour news network.

 - The Concert, a more literal example of this trope.

 - Twenty Years After, the sequel to The Three Musketeers, is both an example and a subversion.
 Cardinal Mazarin asks d'Artagnan to find his three old friends, who have left the service long ago, and convince them to join back and help the Cardinal against his enemies.
 But only Porthos Jumped at the Call; Athos and Aramis excuse themselves... and we find out several chapters later that the reason is that they are already involved with the other side.

 - Happened in the Discworld book Thief of Time.
-It was played straight.
-In a Discworld book.
+It was played straight, in a Discworld book!
 Anyway, what happens is that the world is about to end, and so Death tries to round up the other three members of the Four Horsemen of the Apocalypse.
 They all refuse, but later come just in time anyway and decide to start kicking Auditor butt instead of heralding the end of the world.
-This includes the fifth horseman, Kaos, who also joins just in the nick of time.
+This includes the fifth horseman, Kaos, who left before they got big but rejoins just in the nick of time.